kranthikiran1984/BankJoy-Assignment/README.md

 9) Trasactions are processed synchronously in this assignment and transaction log is not saved (due to time constraints).
 I believe the core part of banking application is to process the trasactions with a reliable, robust and scalable Message Broker softwares (like kafka), so that the order and singulairty of transaction is maintained.
 Though I do not have working expereince with Event-Sourcing pattern, I feel Event Sourcing pattern is  well suited for abcnking services, becasue the trail of activity of transactions is very imperative.
 10) Some sample events are created and published just to demonstrate how events can be useful design instead of cluttering unrelated code in a method.
 11) The test cases are not exhaustive.
 I can add (and improve it) from what we have so far.
+12) Need to install Swagger (SwashBuckle Package for .net).
-12) Lastly the application, at this point, does build and most likely won't work (after changes that have been done after a stable point).
+13) Lastly the application, at this point, does build and most likely won't work (after changes that have been done after a stable point).

 At the moment the code is a just a representation on design and path it is moving towards to make it work.
 I am happy to extend it further on any aspects you are interested to see, fix the issues and make it work.
 I can spend time again after wednesday 18th october.